letonchanh/dynamite/artifact/README.md

 The DynamiTe project is open source and hosted at https://github.com/letonchanh/dynamite.
 The artifact for the paper "DynamiTe: Dynamic Termination and Non-termination Proofs" is available to download at https://github.com/letonchanh/dynamite/raw/master/releases/oopsla.zip.

+Please use the **Markdown version** of this document, which was attached in the artifact or is available online at https://github.com/letonchanh/dynamite/blob/master/artifact/README.md.
+Some hyperlinks in this PDF version are not working properly.

 ## Setup instructions

 - Download and unzip the artifact into a folder `artifact`